 Rare Liver, Lung and CNS Diseases

-We believe that our MRT platform may be applied across a broad array of diseases and target tissues via multiple routes of administration.
+We believe that our MRTTM platform may be applied across a broad array of diseases and target tissues via multiple routes of administration.
 We are currently undergoing lead identification activities seeking to identify additional potential mRNA therapeutics in lung, liver, eye, CNS and lymphatic tissues.
 All of these programs are in the discovery stage.